-Why not take a look at our Louis Copeland Herringbone Wool & Silk Blend Suit below:
+Why not take a look at our Louis Copeland Plain Two-Piece Suit in Blue below:

 When it comes to fabrics, consider something lighter than the heavy wool/cashmere suits that are so cosy in winter, but feel slightly too heavy once the mercury rises.
 Look, instead, to the new breed of lighter weights, most of which are surprisingly wallet-friendly.
 With a sharp silhouette and well-made fabrics, you’ll look a million dollars.

 A suit is not complete without a shirt and tie, though, so you’ll be needing something seasonal-appropriate.
-Whether you go striped, checked or plain with your choice of shirt is up to you (although, for our money, a crisp, classic white is hard to beat for businesswear) – what really matters is the fabric.
+Whether you go for a striped shirt, checked shirt or a plain shirt , the choice is yours (although, for our money, a crisp, classic formal white shirt is hard to beat for business wear) – what really matters is the fabric.
 Spring’s weather usually allows for a light cotton or poplin fabric, both of which are highly breathable, giving the wearer a superior level of comfort.

 There’s plenty of opportunity to play with tie fabrics, too.
 While silk is the most conventional choice, and one that is appropriate whatever the season, spring is the perfect time to introduce more variety into your neckwear.

-A cotton tie is perfect for the spring and summer months, although it is more casual in style thank its silk counterparts, due to its lightweight construction, so is perhaps not the best companion for a power business suit.
-Instead, consider a silk knit tie, which has a distinctive open-weave texture and, when chosen well, will mark the wearer out as a man of distinction.
-Just be sure to keep proportions in mind – a knitted silk tie looks best when it is slightly slimmer than its conventional silk counterpart.
+A cotton tie is perfect for the spring and summer months, although it is more casual in style thanks to its silk counterparts, due to its lightweight construction, so is perhaps not the best companion for a power business suit.

-Something like the Canali Red Silk Jacquard tie is the perfect versatile and exclusive accessory for the modern businessman.
+Something like the ETON, Geometric Silk Tie in Blue, is the perfect versatile and exclusive accessory for the modern business man.

 Last but by no means least is your footwear.
 Many an outfit has been ruined by shoddy shoes, and a job interview is no time to slip up on that front.
 What you’re looking for, whatever the season, is a highly polished classic such as an Oxford (whether plain or cap-toe), a brogue or a plain-toe Derby.
-Black is the safest and most versatile choice, but dark brown is an attractive alternative if you’re wearing a navy suit.
+Black is the safest and most versatile choice of shoe, but dark brown shoes are an attractive alternative if you’re wearing a navy suit.

-You can't go wrong with a classic Magnanni Oxford Toe Cap
+You can't go wrong with a classic MAGNANNI Derby Shoe Marron.

 Assuming that the dress code is not ‘black-tie’, a spring wedding is the perfect opportunity to showcase your style credentials without stealing the show.